Bipp

-"Bipp" (stylized in all uppercase) is a song by British record producer Sophie.
+"Bipp" (stylised in all uppercase) is a song by British record producer Sophie.
 It was released as a single on 17 June 2013 as Sophie's first release on the label Numbers, backed by the B-side "Elle".
 Upon release, the song became a critical success, appearing on numerous end-of-year single polls and bringing Sophie early attention.

 Reception

 "Bipp" received attention from music critics, topping XLR8Rs year-end list of tracks and placing 17 on Pitchfork's list.
 Pitchfork described the track as "rearranging emblazoned beats and rollercoaster dynamics in favor of vigorous sound design and the sticky hooks," and later ranked "Bipp" 56 on its list of the best tracks from 2010 to 2014.
 Resident Advisor described the track as "wet and slippery", and praised its pitched-up vocal, stating that Bipp' takes a tired device and revitalizes it through sheer insistence.
 B-side "Elle" features more chaotic rhythm and synths, drawing comparisons to TNGHT and Rustie.
 The Forty-Fives Sophie Walker named it the 24th best hyperpop song of all time.